 The U.S. Presidential Election Process

-At the present, there are 538 available votes in the Electoral College.
 The President-Elect of the US is the candidate who receives an absolute majority of these votes, and that is at least 270 votes.
 Though it is rare, sometimes a candidate will win by getting a majority in the Electoral College despite losing the popular vote.
-This rare event has taken place three times in 1876, in 1888, and in 2000.
+This rare event has taken place four times: in 1876, in 1888, in 2000, and in 2016.
 Before this, in 1824, John Quincy Adams became President despite losing both the popular vote and the Electoral College vote.
 The loss was because none of the candidates got an absolute majority of the popular vote, which as per the stipulation of the Twelfth Amendment, required that Congress select one out of the top three candidates to become President.

 In the event that the Electoral College fails to elect a President, the Twelfth Amendment states that the process will be completed by the House of Representatives, the lower house in the U.S. Congress.
 In such an event, each state delegation, rather than each representative, will have one vote.

 The 1888 election was a contest between Incumbent President Grover Cleveland, a Democrat, and Benjamin Harrison, a Republican.
 The main issue during the elections was tariff policy, and Harrison, who sided with the factory workers and industrialists in desiring to maintain high tariffs, lost the popular vote to Cleveland who sided with the consumers, declaring that tariffs should be lowered.
-President Harrison remained in office from 1889 to 1893, with his administration’s legacy being economic legislation, such as the McKinley Tariff and the Sherman Antitrust Act, the creation of National Forests by amending the Land Revision Act of 1891, strengthening and modernizing the US Navy, and an active foreign policy
+President Harrison remained in office from 1889 to 1893.

 The political candidates in the 2000 election were George W. Bush, a Republican, and Al Gore, a Democrat.
 The main issues of the election were domestic, for instance, tax relief, budget, and reforming federal social insurance programs.
 Bush lost the popular vote.
 The election results were among the closest ever in US presidential elections history.
 The margin of victory in the Florida results led to a mandatory recount of the votes in the state.
-After litigation in some counties, there were additional recounts, and the issue went to the Supreme Court, with the Court controversially awarding Florida’s votes to George W. Bush, which automatically made him the President Elect.
-With two terms in office, from 2001 to 2009, George W. Bush’s years in office were marked by a decidedly active foreign policy.
-The September 11 terrorist attacks took place during his first years as President, a fact that made him switch from the domestic agenda he ran on, and adopt the active foreign policy that led to the US waging wars in Afghanistan and Iraq.
-The 2008 Recession took place during his time.
+After litigation in some counties, there were additional recounts, and the issue went to the Supreme Court, with the Court controversially awarding Florida’s votes to George W. Bush, which automatically made him the President-Elect.